Mistire/django-projects/README.md

-This is a repositery for Django Projects from the book 'Django 5 by example'
+This is a repositary for Django Projects from the book 'Django 5 by example'